Eligibility and policies for financial aid

 Withdrawing from Augustana, refunds, return of federal financial aid, leave of absence

-Students who wish to withdraw from all courses during the term must take formal action to do so by contacting the Office of Student Life, Founders Hall 104.
+Students who wish to withdraw from all courses during the semester must take formal action to do so by contacting the Office of Student Life, Founders Hall 104.

 Leave of absence

-Students may be granted an official leave of absence from the college for one academic term.
-Applications for a leave of absence are considered for exceptional circumstances, and if the student does not plan to attend a different college during the specified term.
+Students may be granted an official leave of absence from the college for one academic semester.
+Applications for a leave of absence are considered for exceptional circumstances, and if the student does not plan to attend a different college during the specified semester.

 See the complete Leave of Absence policy.